 The tropical hardwood hammock that thrives on Lignumvitae Key is one of the few remaining virgin forests of its type in Florida's Upper Keys.

 Lignumvitae Key Aquatic Preserve is located in the upper half of the Florida Keys in Monroe County.
-The aquatic preserve includes approximately 6,700 acres of submerged lands lying north and south of U.S. Highway 1 (Overseas Highway), between Upper Matecumbe Key (Islamorada) and Lower Matecumbe Key.
+The aquatic preserve includes 6,700 acres of submerged lands lying north and south of U.S. Highway 1 (Overseas Highway), between Upper Matecumbe Key (Islamorada) and Lower Matecumbe Key.
 It overlaps much of Lignumvitae Key Botanical Botanical Park.

 No archaeological resources are listed within the aquatic preserve, however several historical sites are nearby.

-On Lignumvitae Key, the Matheson House, a caretaker's home built in 1919, serves as the Visitor Center for the Lignumvitae Key Botanical State Park and offers visitors a glimpse of how island people lived during a time when most of their needs were met by the land and sea around them.
+On Lignumvitae Key, the Matheson House, a caretaker's home built in 1919, serves as the visitor center for the Lignumvitae Key Botanical State Park and offers visitors a glimpse of how island people lived during a time when most of their needs were met by the land and sea around them.

 In 18 feet of water south of Indian Key lies the San Pedro wreck that sank in 1733.
-Established as the San Pedro Underwater Archaeological Site in 1989, the wreck still exists as a part of Florida's rich maritime history.
+Established as the San Pedro Underwater Archaeological Site in 1989, the wreck exists as a part of Florida's rich maritime history.

 Indian Key lies south of the aquatic preserve's boundary lines - a small island that has been occupied by various cultures from prehistoric times.
-In the 1800s, it was a prominent trading village, but has not been inhabited since the 1930s and is now owned by the state of Florida.
+In the 1800s, it was a prominent trading village, but it has not been inhabited since the 1930s and is now owned by the state of Florida.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?